 The first question people asked me when I returned from this trip was: Is it safe to travel to Egypt?

-I know Egypt isn't regarded as one of the safest places to travel right now (and if you read the US State Department's travel warning about Egypt, you'll probably be convinced that ISIS will come for you if you step foot in the country).
+I know Egypt isn't regarded as one of the safest places to travel right now (and if you read the US State Department's past travel warnings about Egypt, you'll probably be convinced that ISIS will come for you if you step foot in the country).
 And it's true that terrorist groups are active in certain parts of the country.

 But the main touristy sites in Egypt are no more dangerous than popular places you might visit in the US or Europe.
 There's a strong military presence at most major sites in Egypt – armed guards, metal detectors, and bag checks become second nature as you visit temples and museums – but I didn't find myself feeling “in danger” at any point.

 There are certain parts of Egypt that are no-gos right now, but they aren't places that most tourists would go anyway.
 (In fact, all tour operators in Egypt have modified many of their itineraries to ensure that they're not taking anyone to any of these places.)